pronovic/apologies-server/notes/API.md

 A registered player that has joined a game may quit that game, even if the game has not yet started or finished.
 However, the advertising player may not quit.
 The advertising player must cancel the game instead.
-Qutting will trigger a _Game Player Change_ event for the game.
-When a player leaves a game, the game might no longer be viable.
-In that case, the game might be cancelled, triggering a _Game Cancelled_ event.
-If the game continues to be viable, the player who quit will simply be ignored for future turns.
+Qutting will trigger a _Game Player Left_ event for the game.
+If the game continues to be viable, the player who quit will have their move chosen programmatically for future turns.
 Receipt of this message resets the sender's last active timestamp and marks the sender as active, and also resets the game's last active timestamp and marks the game as active.

 Example request: